monkmoshpit/monkmoshpit/README.md

 ---

-## 🧑‍💻 Sobre mim
+## 🧑‍💻 About me

 <table>
 <tr>
 <td width="40%" valign="middle">

-Sou um **Full Stack Engineer** com experiência prática em desenvolvimento end-to-end.
-Trabalho no dia a dia com **Laravel, React, PHP e TypeScript**, construindo sistemas escaláveis, integrações entre plataformas e automações inteligentes com IA.
+I'm a **Full Stack Engineer** with hands-on experience in end-to-end development.
+I work daily with **Laravel, React, PHP and TypeScript**, building scalable systems, platform integrations, and AI-powered automations.

-Tenho um olho apurado para produto e usabilidade, e não fico só no código, sou cativado pela arquitetura da solução, a experiência do usuário e a qualidade da entrega.
+I have a sharp eye for product and usability — I'm not just a code writer, I care deeply about solution architecture, user experience, and delivery quality.

 </td>
 <td width="60%" align="center" valign="middle">